Forgotten Hard Rock Albums: Winters Bane, "Heart of a Killer" (1993)

 Meanwhile, back in Ohio, Owens' sudden notoriety naturally led to renewed interest in his old band.
 Century Media Records re-released Heart Of A Killer in 2000 with new artwork and a bonus disc of demos and live tracks, and guitarist Lou St. Paul assembled a new Winters Bane lineup which released two more studio albums: the thrash-influenced Girth (1997) and 2006's Redivivus.

 Since the end of his Priest tenure, Tim Owens has kept busy as one of metal's most in-demand session vocalists.
 He's appeared on albums by Iced Earth, Beyond Fear, Charred Walls Of The Damned, and Yngwie Malmsteen's Rising Force, as well as his own solo album (2009's Play My Game).
-His latest project is a collaboration with Savatage/Trans-Siberian Orchestra guitarist Chris Caffery called Spirits Of Fire, whose debut album will be released by Frontiers Records in late 2017.
-Unsurprisingly, Owens says the Spirits Of Fire album will be "a cross between Savatage and Judas Priest," which sounds good to me.
+His latest project is a collaboration with Savatage/Trans-Siberian Orchestra guitarist Chris Caffery called Spirits Of Fire.
+Owens says the Spirits Of Fire album will be "a cross between Savatage and Judas Priest," which sounds good to me.
 Bring it on, fellas!

 Winters Bane Discography: